muratk3n/thirdwave/en/README.md

 ---

-Intra-routes makes perfect sense, due to potential reduced range (the best any renewable can offer), but improvements can be worked on while the rest of the system is established.
+Starting with intra-routes makes perfect sense, due to potential reduced range (the best any renewable can offer), but improvements can be worked on while the rest of the system is established.

 ---